Home Automation Systems and Technology Choices

 MisterHouse is free open source home automation software.
 Written entirely in Perl, it runs on Windows and most Unix based platforms, including Linux and Mac OSX.
 It supports a multitude of systems including xAP, xPL, X10, iButtons, TTS, RS-232 Serial etc.

-Nest was started by Tony Fadell, one of the lead designers in both the iPod and iPhone.
-He invented the Nest learning home heating thermostat and the Nest Protect smart home Smoke and Carbon Monoxide Alarm.
+Nest was started by Tony Fadell, one of the leads in both the iPod and iPhone design and development.
+Nest introduced the learning home heating thermostat and the more recently the Nest Protect smart home Smoke and Carbon Monoxide Alarm.
 Nest have been purchased by Google.

 The open Home Automation Bus (openHAB) is a system developed in Java that is hardware and protocol agnostic.
 With support for over 40 technologies including things like Raspberry Pi, RFXCOM, KNX, MAX! and Asterisk, it is building a growing smart home community.